 How can a person with malfunctioning hands use and play the VR?

-to use the Adjustment of Controller Position and Range Boost option.
+One can use the Adjustment of Controller Position and Range Boost feature.

 It changes the way a disabled person sees the controller in VR.